969 Upper Ottawa St, 11 A, Hamilton, ON L8T 4V9 office@hamiltoncaredental.com (289) 755-2568

 Zoom or take-home, how to decide

 Insurance does not normally cover cosmetic whitening.
 A Health Spending Account through your employer benefits often can.
-We also offer Beautifi financing with 0% options on qualifying treatments.
+We also offer 0% financing for qualifying patients.

 How long results last